mrlunchbox777/advent-of-code-2025/days/day7/README.md

      - Add that position to the next round's active beams
    - If the next position is out of bounds or already has a beam, skip it
 4. Continue until no active beams remain
+5. Display split counts and final grid

+### Paths Mode Algorithm

+1. Find the start position `S`
+2. Recursively count paths from that position:
+   - If the next row is beyond the grid, return 1 (reached bottom)
+   - If the next cell is a split (`^`):
+     - Recursively count paths from left column (if in bounds)
+     - Recursively count paths from right column (if in bounds)
+     - Return the sum of both paths
+   - If the next cell is empty (`.`) or another split:
+     - Recursively count paths continuing straight down
+3. Return the total count of all paths

 ## Testing